blogmywiki/smolBASIC/README.md

 ## What you need to run it
 - A BBC micro:bit V2 with built-in speaker (alas, it's now not smol enough to run on a V1)
 - A micro USB cable
-- A computer with either USB serial terminal software or access via Chrome or Edge web browsers to either the online micro:bit Python editor https://python.microbit.org/v/2 or the new alpha editor https://python.microbit.org/v/alpha or an online serial console like https://googlechromelabs.github.io/serial-terminal/
+- A computer with either USB serial terminal software or access via Chrome or Edge web browsers to either the online micro:bit Python editor https://python.microbit.org/v/2 or the new beta editor https://python.microbit.org/v/beta or an online serial console like https://googlechromelabs.github.io/serial-terminal/

 ## How to start it up
 - Flash the `smolBASIC.py` or .hex file to a BBC micro:bit V2